ludocode/onramp/docs/virtual-machine.md

 On success, a directory handle is returned, which must not have the high bit set.
 This handle is valid only for directory syscalls (i.e `dread` and `dclose`.)

+The returned integer must not have been previously in use by another directory handle.
+(The returned integer may have been returned by previous calls to `dopen` if and only if each time was eventually followed by a corresponding `dclose`.)

 Directory handles are independent from file handles; directory handle 0 is different from file handle 0, and both may exist simultaneously.
 (The Onramp libc remaps them to separate POSIX file handles.)

 The directory handle is used to read directory entries.
 A sequence of `dread` calls reads directory entries and `dclose` closes it.

 If the directory is modified while a directory handle is open, the behaviour is undefined.

+If the directory cannot be opened due to a failure of the storage device, this returns `ERROR_IO` or `ERROR_GENERIC`.

+If the directory cannot be opened for other reasons (perhaps due to a permission issue), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.